nthienan/vault-consul-k8s/README.md

 ### Deployment topology
 ![Deployment topology](docs/images/deployment-topology.jpg "Deployment topology")

+Consul pods function in this deployment is to serve as the storage backend for Vault.
+This means that all content stored for persistence in Vault is encrypted by Vault, and written to the storage backend at rest.

 Please refer [consul/README.md](consul/README.md) for deploying Consul cluster and [vault/README.md](vault/README.md) for deploying Vault cluster on Kubernetes.
 In additional, you can refer [Vault Reference Architecture](https://learn.hashicorp.com/vault/operations/ops-reference-architecture) for more details.